MathisRosenhauer/libaec/README.md

   uncorrelated.

 * `AEC_DATA_MSB`: input data is stored most significant byte first i.e. big endian.
-You have to specify `AEC_DATA_MSB` even if your host architecture is big endian.
 Default is little endian on all architectures.

 * `AEC_DATA_3BYTE`: the 17 to 24 bit input data is stored in three
   bytes.
 This flag has no effect for other sample sizes.

 * `AEC_RESTRICTED`: use a restricted set of code options.
 This option is only valid for `bits_per_sample` <= 4.

-* `AEC_PAD_RSI`: assume that the encoded RSI is padded to the next byte boundary while decoding.
-The preprocessor macro `ENABLE_RSI_PADDING` needs to be defined while compiling for the encoder to honour this flag.

 ### Data size: